CiscoTestAutomation/getting-started/source/quickstart/manageconnections.rst

    *Result*: The system connects to the device and displays the connection details.

-Once you're connected, you can run show commands and :ref:`parse the device output <parse-output>`.
+Once you're connected, you can run show commands and :ref:`parse the output <parse-output>`.

 .. _manageconnections-setup-testbed: